FerasKSR/Unittest-JS-nexurejs/README.md

 - **Radix Router**: Efficient route matching and parameter extraction
 - **JSON Processor**: High-performance JSON parsing and stringification

-These native modules can provide up to 10x performance improvement over pure JavaScript implementations.
+These native modules can provide up to 10x performance improvement over pure JavaScript implementations. **Native modules are enabled by default** for maximum performance.

 ## Installation